jenssegers/codeigniter-authentication-library/README.md

 Installation
 ------------

 Place the files from the repository in their respective folders.
-A database.sql file is included containing the required database structure.
+A database.sql file is included containing the required database structure (or use spark).

 Configuration
 -------------